vinland-technology/flict/README.md

 # Extensible and tweakable

-flict does not come with any knowledge about certain policies, licenses and their compatibilities.
+flict does not come with any knowledge about licenses and their compatibilities or license prioritiy prefeerences.
 These things are specified outside the tool, using JSON and CSV files.
 By default flict has files defining licenses and compatibilities which probably gets most of our users going.
 Having licenses and compatibilities (and even more stuff) defined outside the tool makes it easy to extend the tool with new licenses etc without modifying the code.

 Read more in [SETTINGS](SETTINGS.md)